Blazor MudBlazor Starter

 List of breadcrumb items to display |

-Uses a custom separator template with MudIcon (arrow forward icon).
+Uses a custom separator template with MudIcon (arrow forward icon) and an aria-label="Breadcrumb" navigation label.
 Each page defines its own breadcrumb items and passes them to this component.

 Page Components